BenoitMayeur/BenoitMayeur/README.md

 ###  Life is Truly What You Make It
-I currently live in Belgium after studying and working in Estonia and Russia
+I'm Belgian, I live in Liege after studying and working in Estonia and Russia for two years

 I enjoy telling real stories: We are all stories at the end